written by OLESIA DEINEKA

 Only the strong survive.
 Turns out, this phrase relates not only to people but also to startups.
 As a recent startup employee, I’ve observed that a path of a young business idea is somewhat chaotic and definitely not easy.

 So how can you bring your startup to the next level?
-I’ve analyzed the 3 most common problems and tried to find a practical solution among millions of advice from seasoned entrepreneurs.
-Knowing what challenges your startup faces and how to overcome them, will increase your chances of success.
+I’ve analyzed the 3 most startup challenges and tried to find a practical solution among millions of advice from seasoned entrepreneurs.
+Knowing what startup challenges your product faces and how to overcome them, will increase your chances of success.

 Problem #1.
 Lack of idea validation